pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/functions.md

     weight: 7
 ---

 A provider may make **functions** available in its SDK as well as resource types.
-For example, the AWS provider includes the function [`aws.apigateway.getDomainName`](https://www.pulumi.com/registry/packages/aws/api-docs/apigateway/getdomainname/), among many others.
+These "provider functions" are often for calling a platform API to get a value that is not part of a resource.
+For example, the AWS provider includes the function [`aws.apigateway.getDomainName`](https://www.pulumi.com/registry/packages/aws/api-docs/apigateway/getdomainname/):

 <div><pulumi-examples>
 <div><pulumi-chooser type="language" options="typescript,python,go,csharp,java,yaml"></pulumi-chooser></div>